 And, those who have jobs are facing a high rate of underemployment; the median household income for Detroit residents is a low $27,838 — less than half the national rate.
 In fact, more than a third of Detroit’s remaining residents — or more than 240,000 people — are living below the poverty line.

 Perhaps the only saving grace for low income levels is that Detroit’s cost of living has dropped to 11% below the national average, with a median housing price a startlingly low $43,500.
 Even so, less than half of residents own their own home.
+Detroit residents pay on average about 11% less than the national average for groceries, and about 7% less for utilities.
+But the average transportation costs in the city are nearly 7% higher than the national average.

 Of course, residents who can save up the money to purchase property in Detroit face another obstacle: credit.
 The median credit score in the city is the lowest on our list at 552, a bad credit score that would making obtaining a mortgage all but impossible.